BYossarian/MVCzar/README.md

 emitter.removeObserver(observerObject, "eventName");

 // emit an event to trigger any listening handlers
-// optional eventData will be passed to the handler
+// an optional eventData object will be passed to the handler
-// via eventObject.data
+// as part of the eventOjbect.
+NB: if eventData has properties
-emitter.emit(event [, eventData]);
+// called 'type' or 'target' then they will be overwritten emitter.emit(event [, eventData]);

 // all emitter methods return the emitter instance